HERE ARE SOME BASICS

 PART G - COMPLAINTS

-If you’re unhappy with your Volt Accounts or our service, please email us at email@example.com and tell us why you are unhappy.
+If you’re unhappy with your Volt Account or our service, please email us at firstname.lastname@example.org and tell us why you are unhappy.

-Or contact us by Live Chat or phone us on 13 VOLT (13 8658) during our standard business hours.
+Or contact us by Live Chat on your Volt app or phone us on 13 VOLT (13 8658) during our standard business hours.
 We try to work out problems as quickly as possible.

 We will respond to any complaint by email or phone.
 If our response does not satisfy your complaint, please tell us and ask for the complaint to be reviewed by one of our customer staff.
 They will contact you as soon as they can.

 They are trained to give you the outcome of our investigation into a complaint about:

 - For payment transactions to which the ePayments Code applies, within 21 days; and

 - For any other matter, within 30 days of you making that complaint.